SJSUSpring21/MicroservicesPerformanceInCloud/README.md

 Dataset Links: We plan to develop our own webservices and tool, to hit the server on each cloud platform and then, use the kubernetes reports for these services as our training data.

-# Category: Immigration
-Idea#2: Look at the questions to ask and available data sets here ( https://usafacts.org/issues/immigration/ ) and create a dashboard for legal immigrants that can help answer questions such as: what are the chances of a H1B visa being denied?
-What will be the impact on a certain industry if H1B Visa is eliminated?
-What will be the benefit to US economy if US implements time bond citizenship for immigrant workers?

-# Category: Crime & Justice
-Idea#3: Look at available data sets and create a dashboard for US taxpayers which can answer important questions such as: whats the burden on tax payers for prisoners in private prison vs state prison? impact of pending court cases on economy and taxpayers?, correlation with specific types of crime? correlation between certain types of firearms and crime?